O-1656

-O-1656 is a cannabinoid agonist which was invented by Billy R Martin and Raj K Razdan at Organix Inc in 2002.
+O-1656 is an alkylresorcinol-type synthetic cannabinoid which was invented by Billy R Martin and Raj K Razdan at Organix Inc in 2002.
 It is moderately selective for the CB_{2} receptor with a CB_{1} receptor affinity of 18 nM and a CB_{2} receptor affinity of 2 nM.
-Since it has a cycloheptyl ring attached to the phenol core, it falls outside the definition of a "cyclohexylphenol derivative", but may still be controlled by generic legislation in some jurisdictions.
+Since it has a cycloheptyl ring attached to a phenolic core, it falls outside the definition of "cyclohexylphenol derivatives", but may still be controlled substance in some jurisdictions.